20 Ways to stay focused at work (+ instant hacks)

 • Do you wake up fully energized, only to immediately focus on frivolous tasks that drain your energy until you have no zest left to finish the project that’s due tomorrow?

-• Do you work for 2 hours in the morning and then go to an early lunch just when you’ve fully immersed yourself in work — to adjust to your colleagues’ schedules?
+• Do you work for 2 hours in the morning and then go to an early lunch just when you’ve fully immersed yourself in work because you want to adjust to your colleagues’ schedules?

-If your answers are a sad “yes”, then it’s your own work habits you need to re-evaluate and change.
+If your answers are a sad “yes,” then it’s your own work habits that you need to re-evaluate and change.

 • If you’re the most productive later in the afternoon (and you have flexible work hours), try to get to work at a later time — you’ll avoid the dreaded morning drowsiness and ensure a larger number of productive working hours per day.

-• If you’re the most effective early in the morning, schedule your most important activities for this time — you’ll finish your priorities early, and spend the rest of the day working on less urgent activities, thus relieving yourself of unnecessary stress.
+• If you’re the most effective early in the morning, schedule your most important activities for this time — you’ll finish your priority tasks early, and spend the rest of the day working on less urgent activities, thus relieving yourself of unnecessary stress.

 Biological Prime Time can vary greatly from one person to another

-Following a fixed routine is beneficial for productivity.
-But, you’ll have no benefit from it if it’s the wrong fixed routine — so, work on your current schedules to find ideal times for all your assignments and errands.
+Following a fixed routine is beneficial for productivity, but, you’ll have no benefit from it if it’s the wrong fixed routine.
+So, work on your current schedules to find ideal times for all your assignments.

-To calculate your Biological Prime Time, you can track the time you spend on the same activities in the morning, and in the afternoon — to see when you’re more efficient with said activities.
+To calculate your biological prime time, you can use a time tracker like Clockify and track the time you spend on the same activities in the morning and the afternoon.
+That way, you’ll see when you’re more efficient with said activities.

-You can do this for all your work activities to create an archive telling you the time of day when you’re the most efficient with a type of task.
+You can do this for all your work activities to create an archive telling you when you’re the most efficient with a certain type of task.

 💡 Clockify Pro Tip